 phpcs:ignore annotation can also appear on its own line, causing the code in the following line to be ignored by PHPCS.
 In this example, line 2 is ignored:

 // phpcs:ignore WordPress.NamingConventions.ValidVariableName.VariableNotSnakeCase -- ignore formatting of class name $xmlPackage = new XMLPackage;

 Ignore multiple lines

-Multiple lines of code can be wrapped between the comments
+Multiple lines of code can be wrapped between the annotations

-phpcs:enable in order to prevent PHPCS from reporting errors for this code.
+phpcs:enable to prevent PHPCS from reporting violations of this code.
 In this example, lines 3 and 4 are ignored and the code comment

 disable sniff while we develop this feature notes a reason why: